LucasDLee/C4-Notes-and-Code/README.md

 - Number Guesser (easy)
 - Rock Paper Scissors (medium)
+- Sorting Algorithms (hard)
 - Tic Tac Toe (in progress)

-## C4 Coding Club: Youth Intermediate
+## Coding Club: Youth Intermediate

-All of the code provided is found in *main-intermediate.py* with both code notes and activiites. *module1.py* and *json-explanation.json* are used to introduce Python modules and JSON respectively.
+Everything is found in *Coding Club - Intermediate Youth* folder with both code notes and activiites. *module1.py* and *json-explanation.json* are used to introduce Python modules and JSON respectively.

 Youth will build on their pre-existing programming knowledge by expanding on OOP concepts, be introduced to exception handling, modules, scopes, and RegEx, and learn and use APIs.